-Proposal for the Amendment of UN Regulation No. 167
+Proposal for the 01 series Amendment of UN Regulation No. 167

 Vulnerable Road Users Direct Vision

 Insert Paragraph 2.9.4., into ECE/TRANS/WP.29/GRSG/2024/6 to replace existing Paragraph 2.9.4.

 "2.9.4.
 "Subsection Frontal Visible Volume (SFVV)" is defined as a portion of the assessment volume that includes the volume directly in front of the vehicle, between the offside and nearside planes."